 It is very important that the address you give on your application is your child's permanent address at the time of application.
 If you are thinking of moving you must use the address where your child is currently living when you apply.
 If you move after submitting your application you must write to the Access Team or email school.admissions@northtyneside.gov.uk with proof of your new address.
-The proof that we require is a tenancy agreement which ends in the Autumn Term 31 December 2020, or a completion statement of your new property.
-We will also require a copy of your council tax statement.
+The proof that we require is a tenancy agreement which ends in the Autumn Term 31 December 2022, or a Completion Statement for your new property.
+We will also require a copy of your Council Tax statement.